dshreesr/BasicSQLPart2/README.md

 **Table-3: email_events**
 This table contains events specific to the sending of emails.
 It is similar in structure to the events table above.

+Please have a look at projects file for details of the queries.